Supporting LGBTQ Youth

 Introductory Session

 This welcome session offers all Certificate Program participants an opportunity to meet one another and learn more about the content and goals of the training.
-This session may include a short virtual keynote and will allow for Q&A, cross-team introductions, and a discussion of the road map of the training week and Certificate Program overall.
+The session will allow for Q&A, cross-team introductions, and a discussion of the road map of the training week and Certificate Program overall.

 In this session, LGBTQ youth share their experiences and provide insight into how the caseworkers and systems they encountered best supported or failed to support them in their respective journeys.
-The session also explores how community-based organizations play a crucial role in holding youth accountable and providing them with needed services.
+The session also explores how community-based organizations play a crucial role in providing youth with needed supports and services.
 This module examines how to establish a community-based continuum of care to divert youth from system involvement, strengthen connections to pro-social supports, and promote successful community re-entry.

 Multi-System Experiences: Holistic Approaches to Serving LGBTQ Youth

-This module features interactive dialogues and breakout sessions to explore issues LGBTQ youth confront in juvenile justice, child welfare, and other child-serving systems, as well as related policy and practice implications.
+Sessions in this module feature interactive dialogue and breakout groups to explore issues LGBTQ youth confront in youth justice, child welfare, and other child-serving systems, as well as related policy and practice implications.
 The sessions have an overarching focus on promoting health and well-being, understanding risk and protective factors, and utilizing a framework of positive youth development.
+Specific topics include:

 In this session, participants explore how gender identity and expression are unique from sexual orientation.
 They also learn how systems can utilize positive, strengths-based approaches to meet the health and behavioral needs of gender nonconforming and transgender youth.